 Thinking by district

 Strong for short routes, simple meeting points and combinations of walking, culture and a clear way home.
+For days like that, Haus der Natur and Museum der Moderne Salzburg are better fixed points than spontaneous wandering.

-Lehen, Mülln and Schallmoos
+Lehen, Schallmoos and Itzling

 Maxglan, Liefering and farther out